Xanax. Valium. Klonopin. Halcion. These are just some of the names for benzodiazepines, otherwise known as benzos.

 It is possible to have a false positive test for benzos depending on factors like your current medication.
 The most likely scenario for a false positive is if you took a selective serotonin reuptake inhibitor, sertraline, or a non-steroidal anti-inflammatory drug like oxaprozin .

 Currently, researchers do not fully understand the mechanism behind how benzos work, especially in interaction with other drugs.
 Many experts suspect that the device exhibits similar features to the previously mentioned drugs.
-That is why there is a high chance for misdiagnosis during a routine urine drug test.
+That is why there is a high chance for misdiagnosis during routine urine screening.

 How to Beat a Urine Test for Benzos